 Eye doctors specializing in low-vision aids can provide the best advice and the best products for magnification and vision enhancement, particularly for people with eye diseases and compromised vision.
 These professional products are particularly well suited for patients with macular degeneration or hereditary visual conditions.

 Reviewed by Melissa Conrad Stöppler, MD on 3/8/2012

 Viewers share their comments

-Eyeglasses - Nonprescription Question: At what age did you start wearing nonprescription eyeglasses, and how has your vision changed since then?
+Eyeglasses - Reading Glasses Question: At what age did you start wearing reading glasses?
+How has your vision changed since you started wearing them?